 1. Admire the street art

-George Town, Penang is famous for its street art.
-The city actively invested in street art, bringing famous artist Ernest Zacharevic in 2012 to revitalise the city’s streets.
-It’s resulted in streets which take you by surprise every moment, with street art hidden in the most unexpected places.
+George Town is famous for its street art.
+The city has actively invested in street art, bringing famous artist Ernest Zacharevic in 2012 to revitalise the city’s streets.
+The result is streets which take you by surprise every moment, with street art hidden in the most unexpected places.
 There are also the more famous spots.
 In some, you will have to queue to take your photo, particularly at weekends.
 But it makes the city a delight, and you can enjoy it either just walking around, or by following the street art trail (leaflets available in most hotels).

 2. Bathe in George Town, Penang’s multi-cultural history